felixSchl/gh-preview/README.md

 ### Where is my editor?

-If you have written a plugin for your favourite editor, open an issue on github and have it mentioned here.
+Feel free to contribute an editor plugin for your favourite editor and open an issue on github to have it mentioned here.

 ### How to write an editor plugin?